borisbabic/browser_cookie3/README.md

 'richardpenman / home &mdash; Bitbucket'
 ```

-Alternatively if you are only interested in cookies from a specific domain, you can use the domain function to automatically filter them.
+Alternatively if you are only interested in cookies from a specific domain, you can specify a domain filter.
 ```
 #!python

 >>> import browser_cookie3
 >>> import requests
->>> cj = browser_cookie3.domain('www.bitbucket.com')
+>>> cj = browser_cookie3.chrome('www.bitbucket.com')
 >>> r = requests.get(url, cookies=cj)
 >>> get_title(r.content)
 'richardpenman / home &mdash; Bitbucket'